-Conductor Robert Tweten joined the New England Conservatory opera faculty as Music Director in Fall 2017 and has conducted NEC Opera productions of Later the Same Evening , Le nozze di Figaro and Postcard from Morocco, Don Pasquale, Dido and Aeneas, An American Dream, and L’Enfant et les Sortilèges.
+Conductor Robert Tweten joined the New England Conservatory opera faculty as Music Director of Opera Studies in Fall 2017 and has conducted NEC Opera productions of Later the Same Evening , Le nozze di Figaro, Il re pastore, Postcard from Morocco, Don Pasquale, Dido and Aeneas, An American Dream, and L’Enfant et les Sortilèges.

 Tweten has been described as leading with “verve and precision,” as well as having “flawless” pacing and “musicality and near-symbiotic accord with singers which always impresses.”
 An active operatic conductor in demand throughout the United States and Canada, Robert brings a wealth of experience to his work with the students at NEC.